harshit2786/Contract-management-be/READme.md

 ## 3. Migration and client generation

-Run these commands to generate and migrate tables to the postgres database:
+Run these commands to generate prisma client and migrate tables to the postgres database:

 ```bash
 npm run generate